bet4a/d3wiki/API-Reference.md

 Everything in D3 is scoped under the `d3` namespace.
+D3 is broken up into several modules so that you can pick and choose which elements you need.
+The default build of `d3.js` includes the *core*, *scale* and *svg* modules.
+However, you can edit the makefile to produce a custom build that suites your needs.

 ## d3 (core)